landonia/landotube/README.md

 	func main() {
 		blog := SimpleBlog.Create(directory)

-		// If you want ot overwrite the NotFound page blog.NotFoundPage("page.html")
+		// If you want to overwrite the NotFound page blog.NotFoundPage("page.html")

 		// Or